AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 1. The headers of $C_A$ can be (and are) freely recorded -- promptly and unambiguously -- in $C_B$;
 2. The headers of $C_B$ can be (and are) freely recorded -- promptly and unambiguously -- in $C_A$; and
-3. $C_A$ is able to (and does) promptly prove that its headers have been recorded in $C_B$, and has full knowledge of which headers have been recorded.
+3. $C_A$ is able to (and does) promptly prove that its past headers have been recorded in $C_B$, and has full knowledge of which headers have been recorded.

 The benefits from *Proof of Reflection* begin as soon as $C_A$ integrates this knowledge into its chain-weighting algorithm, by a method suitably similar to \autoref{alg:refl-1-bw} and \autoref{alg:weightof-1}.

 If $C_A$ and $C_B$ are doing *mutual* Proof of Reflection, then both chains must satisfy all requirements.

 Is $C_A$ able to *simultaneously* do reflection with more than one other chain, e.g., $C_C ...
 C_Z$?
 Yes.
 There is nothing that we have covered so far that would prevent this.
 If *Proof of Reflection* is viable with a single other chain, then it is viable with *many* other chains.
-However, the dynamics do becoming increasingly complex, as we will soon see.
+However, the dynamics do become increasingly complex, as we will soon see.

 In order to support arbitrarily many reflections, we need to modify \textsc{ReflectedBlockWeight} from \autoref{alg:refl-1-bw} as shown in \autoref{alg:por-reflected-block-weight}.

+Note that \autoref{alg:por-reflected-block-weight} integrates the cap on weight contributed by each reflecting chain, as suggested in \autoref{sec:reflection-pow-and-pos}.

 \input{includes/ut/algorithms/por-reflected-block-weight.tex}

-Note that \autoref{alg:por-reflected-block-weight} integrates the cap on weight contributed by each reflecting chain, as suggested in \autoref{sec:reflection-pow-and-pos}.

 ### The Simplex